learn-co-curriculum/phase-3-hashketball/README.md

 | **Blocks**         | 7                 | 15                | 5                 | 1               | 5                 |
 | **Slam Dunks**     | 2                 | 10                | 5                 | 0               | 12                |

+The `game_hash` method should return your nested data structure.
+Remember to run `learn` to see what the tests expect.
+The tests can help you validate that your NDS is correct.

+### Process Tip

+**TIP**: When you have your strategy for your NDS worked out, start typing it in in the file `hashketball.rb`.
+We recommend you start with an empty `Hash`.
+Run `ruby hashketball.rb`.
+If your NDS (the `Hash`) has been correctly formatted, the `ruby` command will silently return (unless you program in some `puts` or `print` statements).
+Every time you add a new player, "run" the program again.
+If you see that you have a syntax error, it's because you mis-typed your NDS.
+Fix it before you do another player.
+Constantly asking Ruby "Hey can you read this?" means that what you test with the `learn` command is not "broken."
+It might be _wrong_ and you need to change things, but it's much easier to tweak a valid NDS (that doesn't pass the tests) than to try to get a broken NDS (that doesn't pass the tests) working.
+Move from working, to working, to working.
+Never let "broken in this way, and that way, and that way" mount up!

 ### Step 2: Building Methods

+Recall what you learned in working with nested data structures.
+When you have a complex NDS, use code to help you deal with it.

+1. Understand the NDS
+  * "Pretty-Print" NDS with `pp`
+  * Home-Grown Pretty-Print NDS
+2. Use `[]` to verify your understanding from Step 1
+  * Print values to verify your understanding
+  * Leave code comments and documentation for yourself
+3. Wrap uses of `[]` from Step 2 into new methods
+  * Create simple methods with meaningful names ("First-Order Methods")
+  * Ensure "First-Order Methods" use arguments to create flexibility
+4. See-saw between bottom-up and top-down method writing
+  * Write a method that provides an insight e.g. `oldest_student`
+  * Evaluate your First Order Methods
+  * Can you use your First-Order Methods to build the insight method's implementation?
+    * **YES**: Great!
+Your method is done!
+    * **NO**: Build a new method that combines _other_ methods to get closer to what the insight method needs.
+Repeat step 4
+5. Insight method provides an insight!
+We're done!

+While you might have seen this pattern with simple NDS work, this pattern **is still valid**.
+The only thing that's changed is that in the method implementations you can now use awesome Enumerable methods instead of long-winded `while` code. ***This process works***.
+Take this lab as a chance to hone your skills attacking BIG problems with process _on your side_.

 ### Calling Methods within Methods